cydtrj/yanxinguang.github.io/_publications/2010-10-01-paper-title-number-2.md

 ## Result

 * Successfully completed the project and published a paper.
-* Published in Wisdom East, Volume 10 Issue 42, 2022.
+* Published in Wisdom East, Volume 10 Issue 42, 2022, Yulan Guang, Xinguang Yan.